 Both words deal with the body.
-Both words have similar spellings.
-Both words sound somewhat similar.
-No wonder people mix them up!
+They have similar spellings and the even sound somewhat similar.
+No wonder people mix up corporal and corporeal!
 However, their meanings are discrete.
 We’ll help you figure out how to use these words correctly so you’ll sound knowledgeable, not confused.

-Corporal actually has three main definitions, but only two of them add to the Corporal–Corporeal mix-up.
-The irrelevant definition has to do with army rankings.
-The following definitions are what cause confusion:
+Corporal actually has three main definitions, but only two of them add to the corporal and corporeal mix-up.
+The irrelevant definition relates to army rankings.
+The following definitions cause confusion.

 - What is corporal affects the body.

 - A cloth on which elements of the Eucharist are placed.

 So both meanings deal with body connotations and spiritual connotations.

 Something that is corporeal relates to having a body or has a body or (in a law context) is tangible.
 Corporeal is often used to stress that something has a body and is not a spirit or spiritual.
 It is mortal.
 The word is more often used in literature or even religious writings.

 So the meanings also have strong body connotations and spiritual connotations.
 Hence, the general confusion.

 The use of corporal punishment, such as spanking, in schools has been banned in many countries.